ktnlvr/ktnlvr.github.io-deprecated/content/posts/random-list-sampling-is-hard/index.md

     return weighted_population[randint(0, len(weighted_population))]
 ```

+This approach is very direction and clearly didn't take much effort.
+We can assume that the implementation is drawn from the previous experience of implementing a function that samples a random element uniformly.
 It... works.
-Not in the nearly best way, not in all cases (e.g. fractional weights), the memory usage can be through the roof in some edgecases, but it mostly works.
+Not in the nearly best way, not in all cases (e.g. fractional weights), the memory usage can be through the roof in some edgecases, but it limps.
 Not remotely good enough for production.
 There is a better candidate:

 ```py
 from itertools import cycle